Coming from GmailOutlookCore Apps5 min

 Where Shared Mailboxes Appear

-If you have access to shared mailboxes like press@ or info@, they appear as separate sections in your left folder panel - below your personal inbox folders.
+If you have access to shared mailboxes like hr@blueantmedia.com, bamcommunications@, ir@, ap@, or ar@, they appear as separate sections in your left folder panel — below your personal inbox folders.
 They don't mix into your regular inbox.
 Click the shared mailbox name to expand it and see its own Inbox, Sent Items, and folders.

-• Shared mailboxes (like your team's press@ or info@ address) work similarly - your IT team will set these up for you
+• Shared mailboxes (like hr@, bamcommunications@, accounting@, adops@, and others) work similarly — your IT team will set these up for you

 • Calendar invites come right into Outlook too - no more switching between Gmail and Google Calendar